 You need to view this recipe as the starting point for gingerbread cookies.
 You can keep them plain as you can see in the photos, dust them with powdered sugar or decorate them with royal icing.

-You will need the following ingredients to make these Gingerbread Cookies: All Purpose Flour, Baking Soda, Salt, Ground Ginger, Ground Cinnamon, Allspice, Unsalted Butter, Light Brown Sugar, Molasses and Water.
+You will need the following ingredients to make this Easy Gingerbread Cookies recipe (see recipe card for quantities): All Purpose Flour, Baking Soda, Salt, Ground Ginger, Ground Cinnamon, Allspice, Unsalted Butter, Light Brown Sugar, Molasses and Water.

 Sift flour, baking soda, salt, ginger, cinnamon, allspice.